shiukaheng/map-plus/overview.md

 - Take care to think about how we deal with arrays of data of arbritrary length

 ## Mapify
 The code that actually transforms the high dimensional representation of the artwork into the spehrical map.
 Use the umap-learn module from PyPI and spherical space.
 Make sure to have a function for exporting maps, since we may choose different sets of features to do mapify our data to see how the look.
-Export them to the ./maps directory.
+Export them to the ./maps directory.R

 ## Visualization
 Use some interactive python modules to visualize our maps preliminarily.
 Will need to bridge from there to the web dev part later on.